Functions and responsibilities of Central bank and Commercial Banks

-The primary function of the central bank is to control money supply in the economy.
-It is the central authority responsible for issuing of currency on behalf of the government.
+The primary function of the central bank is to control the money supply in the economy.
+It is responsible for issuing of currency on behalf of the government.
 In addition to this primary function, the central bank performs the following duties.

-- It receives the state revenues, keeps deposits of various departments and make payments on behalf of the government.
+- It receives the state revenues, keeps deposits of various departments and makes payments on behalf of the government.